 Q. How come I shoot better scores on the shorter course?

-A. Perhaps you are a straight hitter but do not reach green in regulation on the longer course but on the short course you now might be reaching in regulation and putt well, or are close enough for accurate chipping.
+A. Perhaps you are a straight hitter but do not reach the green in regulation on the longer course but on the short course you now might be reaching in regulation and putt well, or are close enough for accurate chipping.

 Q. How can I play a haggle when I am playing someone who is playing off a different course?